Vyral/base-template/_posts/2022-04-12-helping-your-clients-find-their-highest-and-best-offer.md

 {% include pullquote.html %}

 * **&nbsp;****Write an offer without a mortgage contingency.** In this market, homes are appreciating so fast that the list price is often higher than the appraised value.
-Because of this, you can get a huge leg up by waiving your appraisal contingency.
+So, you can get a huge leg up by waiving your appraisal contingency.
 Recently, I helped a client win a home over another buyer with a higher offer because our bid wasn’t contingent on the appraisal.&nbsp;

 A question I often ask my buyers is, “How high are you willing to go to be done and over?”
 Sometimes, your clients just need a final push to realize how far they’re willing to go.
-If they need this question to understand what getting into a home before the school year is worth, you need to be there for them.&nbsp;
+If they need to hear this question to understand what getting into a home before the school year is worth, you need to be there to ask it.

 If you have questions about today’s topic or anything else, please call or email me.
 I am always willing to help\!&nbsp;